-The Podiatry Board of Australia (the National Board) has established the Podiatry Accreditation Committee (the Accreditation Committee) to exercise a number of accreditation functions under the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
+The Podiatry Board of Australia (the National Board) has established the Podiatry Accreditation Committee the Accreditation Committee) to exercise a number of accreditation functions under the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).

-The role of the Accreditation Committee is to develop and recommend accreditation standards to the Board for approval.
+The role of the Accreditation Committee is to develop and recommend accreditation standards to the National Board for approval.
 It then assesses whether programs of study and education providers are meeting the accreditation standards and decides whether or not to accredit the provider and program.
-The National Board considers the Accreditation Committee’s decision and their report and decides whether or not to approve an accredited program as a qualification for registration as a podiatrist or podiatric surgeon.
+The National Board considers the Accreditation Committee’s decision and decides whether or not to approve an accredited program as a qualification for registration as a podiatrist or podiatric surgeon.

 Accreditation standards help to ensure that education providers give students the knowledge, skills and professional attributes to competently practise in the profession.

 From 1 January 2022, all education providers wishing to seek accreditation of podiatry programs of study will be assessed against the 2021 accreditation standards and professional capabilities.

 In developing the accreditation standards, the Accreditation Committee undertook wide-ranging stakeholder consultation.
 More information about the consultation is available on the Past Accreditation consultations page.

 The National Board approved revised accreditation standards for entry-level podiatry programs on 28 July 2021.
 These standards take effect on 1 January 2022.